 Where can I obtain a dog license?

 Dog licenses are available at the Tax Office on the lower level of Brewer City Hall Monday through Friday 8:00am-5:00pm.
-Tags for 2014 are available by October 15.
+Tags for the following year are available by October 15.
 Renewals on or after February 1st will be subject to a late fee of $25 per dog.